observability-lab-cse/observability-lab-workshop/02-deploy-application/README.md

 </details>

-You’ll find the devices-api Kubernetes deployment manifest below or in the [k8s-files folder](https://github.com/observability-lab-cse/observability-lab/blob/section/02-deploy-application/k8s-files/devices-api-deployment.yaml).
+You’ll find the devices-api Kubernetes deployment manifest below or in the [k8s-files folder](https://github.com/observability-lab-cse/observability-lab/blob/section/02-deploy-application/k8s-files/devices-api-deployment.yaml) located in the **root** of the repository.

 Replace `${project-name}` with the value of your `$ENV_PROJECT_NAME` in your **devices-api-deployment.yaml** file.
 You can do this either manually or run the below command from the **root** folder: